redpanda-data/helm-charts/charts/redpanda/README.md

 ### [imagePullSecrets](https://artifacthub.io/packages/helm/redpanda-data/redpanda?modal=values&path=imagePullSecrets)

-Pull secrets may be used to provide credentials to image repositories See https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/
+Pull secrets may be used to provide credentials to image repositories See the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

 **Default:** `[]`